hecko-yes/hecko.my.to/on-ai-art/index.md

 just like copying things by hand is largely obsolete now and i don't like that, i want to create things and have it matter

-even creating ai is gonna be obsolete why lovingly tune a custom text-to-speech model when elevenlabs (trained on millions of hours of data) is easier and better in pretty much every way ([bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) woo)
+even creating generators is gonna be obsolete why lovingly tune a custom text-to-speech model when elevenlabs (trained on millions of hours of data) is easier and better in pretty much every way ([bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) woo)
+,,except performance i guess, but even then why curate data for it when a model can generate heaps of near-indistinguishable synthetic audio why write a world generator when a model can iterate through thousands of possibilities and find the one with the highest average æsthetic score, or heck just get a 3d model directly from a model

 # am i the baddie?